Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 A place to share our gardens with neighbors.
 A greenhouse that was built last year out of old greenhouse parts—a community effort to piece it together, a bit unwieldy, but serviceable.

 We pull out invasive species here at our center, and replant native flowers and trees.
-Although I must say, we haven’t been able to uproot the few mimosas trees with their ethereal pink and white blossoms in the Spring.
-Their beauty is so mesmerizing.
+Although I must say, we haven’t been able to uproot the few mimosa trees with their ethereal pink and white blossoms in the Spring.
+Their beauty is too mesmerizing.

 Virginia is known for its dogwood trees—our state tree.
 There used to be wild ones everywhere—pink and white trees swirling in the wind on the hills and mountains like ballet dancers in tutus--- filling the land with their dainty beauty.
 Then there was a blight, and many died.
 But they have begun to come back!
 A necessary part of our landscape.
 It had felt like we were unclothed.
 But they have returned!
 Hallelujah!!